PaulZC/Data_Recovery_System/ASSEMBLY.md

 - Connect 24V DC power to the power connector.
 If connecting to the 4-pin header: the two outer pins are 0V; the two inner pins are 24V
 - The Pi will boot up and attempt to connect to WiFi
 - If WiFi is not available, you can connect a laptop to the Pi using the Ethernet port.
-The Pi acts as a DHCP server (see step 25 in [PI.md](https://github.com/PaulZC/Data_Recovery_System/blob/master/PI.md))
+The Pi acts as a DHCP server (see steps 25-29 in [PI.md](https://github.com/PaulZC/Data_Recovery_System/blob/master/PI.md))
 - Clip a 9V battery into one set of battery clips (only one battery is required, not two)
 - Press the ON button to enable power for the servos
 - To place the DRS into 'Set Servo A' mode: